Receiving God’s Greatest Christmas Gift: What Will You Do with Jesus?

 Those who give Christmas presents hope they will be received with joy and gratitude.
 What have you done with God’s Christmas present?

+What will you do with Jesus?
 People respond in at least three ways to the gift of Jesus.
 Imagine Jesus is a coat God has given us.
 The majority of the human race feels no need for it.

 They ignore it.
 They never wear it.
 They fear it will cramp and confine what they want to do.
 They have no interest in Christ or His church.
 Imagine how God feels when His unimaginably expensive gift is rejected.

-A second group of people fold that coat over one arm for a couple of hours a week.
+A second group of people folds that coat over one arm for a couple of hours a week.
 Then they hang it up in a closet and don’t think about it for the other 166 hours of the week.

 These are churched people whose “Christian” faith doesn’t greatly affect how they live.
 They profess to be Christians but relate to God’s gift like those who reject it most of the time.
 Jesus wants followers, not fans.